 What's more, it crumbles easily, so it's perfect to use in place of chopped meat in any recipe.
 Or, you can slice or cube it for frying, stir-frying, and sautéing.

-Tempeh is not a new vegetarian food.
+This is not a new meat substitute for vegetarians.
 In fact, it's been a staple in Indonesian diets for the past 2,000 years.
 It's now growing in popularity in the U.S. and is becoming a favorite for vegetarians.
 Once you try it, you'll find a lot of ways to incorporate it into your recipes.

 Slamet Sudarmadji, Pericles Markakis, "The phytate and phytase of soybean tempeh," Journal of Food Science, Vol. 28, issue 4, 10 May 2006